A former principal, teacher, and tutor, Kenna works online as a curriculum writer and writes about educational technology.

 7. Educational Blogger and Writer

-Your teaching background helps give you stature as an expert on teaching, so that publishers take notice, but a well-organized portfolio gets you the work.
-Search the job boards I list below and peruse websites and other magazines to find out which ones might need teachers who can write about education, in the classroom, or in general.
+Your teaching background helps your stature as an expert on teaching, so publishers take notice, but a well-organized portfolio gets you the work.
+Search the job boards I list below and peruse websites and other magazines to determine which ones might need teachers who can write about education—in the classroom or in general.

 8. Writing Coach

-Helping students and business clients develop necessary writing skills are a lot like tutoring as one-on-one with Skype, FaceTime, or Zoom.
+Helping students and business clients develop necessary writing skills is a lot like tutoring one-on-one with Skype, FaceTime, or Zoom.
 It may work better as a part-time job or a freelance job for any tutor.
 You can find new clients via the Internet or word of mouth.

 9. Online Adjunct Teacher